imNCNUwilliam/classify-rv32i/README.md

                        109, 134, 169]
                      modified workload in TestMatmul specified in `unittest.py`

-Although I finish the implementation, I am not familiar with the function call procedure with stack.
-I got to understand its operations.
+Function call procedures with stack are involved from the following implementations.
+I describe what I know about the function call procedure later.

 ### Function: Binary Matrix File Reader (src/read_matrix.s)
 The draft RV32I assembly is almost complete.
 What needs to be revised is the number of elements, which is derived from row count and column count, prepared for dynamic memory allocation.
 I assume that caller is responsible for validation checks that both of the row count and column count are positive integers.